 There are no written records to shed light on life in Colchester in the 500 years after the end of the Roman rule.
 The next documented event was in 917 when the Wessex King Edward the Elder, son of Alfred the Great, expelled a Danish garrison that was occupying the town.
 Edward repaired Colchester's walls and effectively re-established the town.

 The Saxons may have given Colchester its modern name, which derives from Colneceaster, meaning ‘Fortress on the Colne'.
-Only one of their buildings, the tower of Holy Trinity Church still stands.
-This dates from about 1000 and is the earliest surviving medieval building in Colchester which the brick and tile of the ruined Roman town can be seen out to new use.
+Only one of their buildings, the tower of Holy Trinity Church, still stands.
+This dates from about 1000 and is the earliest surviving medieval building in Colchester, built using brick and tile of the town's Roman remains.

-The victory of William the Conqueror at the Battle of Hastings in 1066 brought Anglo-Saxon England to and abrupt end.
-The Normans found a busy port and market town at Colchester, and chose it as the site for one of the first stone castles in England.
-Construction on Colchester Castle began within ten years of the conquest, pre-dating both the Tower of London and Norwich Castle.
+The victory of William the Conqueror at the Battle of Hastings in 1066 brought Anglo-Saxon England to an abrupt end.
+The Normans found a busy port and market town in Colchester, and chose it as the site for one of the first stone castles in England.
+Construction of Colchester Castle began within ten years of the conquest, pre-dating both the Tower of London and Norwich Castle.

-In 1348 at least a quarter of Colchester's population died of the plague as the Black Death decimated Western Europe.
+In 1348 at least a quarter of Colchester's population died of the plague as the Black Death swept through Western Europe.
 The town not only survived the crisis but soon experienced a new golden age as trade recovered and the local cloth industry boomed.